-One of the biggest internet sensations of our time was when McFly's Tom Fletcher performed his outstanding wedding speech in a beautiful song - you can watch it here.
+One of the biggest internet sensations of our time was when McFly's Tom Fletcher performed his outstanding wedding speech in a beautiful song to his wife Giovanna Fletcher - you can watch it here.

-Start by thanking your new father-in-law and your parents and say something complimentary about them.
+Start with an icebreaker, then thank your new father-in-law and your parents and say something complimentary about them.
 Don’t be tempted to go in with the mother-in-law jokes – this definitely isn’t the time.

 Next, the most important bit - an ode to your new wife.
 This is where you get to really open your heart and show those friends and family members gathered exactly how much she means to you.
 After all, that is the point of a wedding - to declare your commitment in front of witnesses.

 Remember, your audience - including your bride - want real emotion.
 That doesn’t mean you have to be someone you’re not, but do dig deep to find the truth of how you feel and don’t be afraid to share it.
 Think about what made you fall in love with her and what you’re most looking forward to in your future.

 Close simply with a final toast that makes all the relevant people - your bride, her bridesmaids and the wedding guests - feel special, and sets everyone up to party the rest of the night away.

 How to deliver a wedding speech like you’ve been public speaking for years